Plant Based Pumpkin Cookies

 - ¼ teaspoon cinnamon

 - baking tray

 - 2 mixing bowls

 - Line a baking tray with parchment paper and set it aside.

-- In a separate mixing bowl, combine your dry ingredients which include, the AP flour, baking soda, nutmeg, cinnamon, salt.
+- In a separate mixing bowl, combine your dry ingredients which include; the AP flour, baking soda, nutmeg, cinnamon and salt.
 Whisk until well combined.

 - Once the wet ingredients are well combined, pour everything into the dry ingredients.
 Fold the wet and dry ingredients together using a spatula until your dough begins to form.